-Many people come to the offices of our Los Angeles bankruptcy lawyers because they have a problem with debt.
+Many people come to the offices of our Woodland Hills bankruptcy lawyers because they have a problem with debt.

 It’s true that when debt becomes overwhelming‚ bankruptcy is often one of the best ways to get out from underneath it entirely.

 But what people have to recognize if they hope to avoid finding themselves in a similar situation again is that debt is often a symptom of a greater ill.

 True‚ there are situations when it piles up beyond our control.
 Usually‚ this is in the form of medical bills or expenses incurred in the midst of a divorce or in the wake of a job loss.
 These are things you don’t expect to happen and even if you try to plan‚ you can’t always fully cushion the blow.